 But, I also enjoy working out with a partner!
 I love doing workouts specifically created for two people to tackle: I find it to be a great bonding experience and it makes for a challenging training session.
 Partner workouts are also great for days when motivation is lacking or when you just want to switch things up.

 Working out with a partner comes with many benefits and challenges, which we detail here.
 Plus, we provide two full partner workouts for you and a friend to try.

 Benefits of Partner Workouts

-All of the usual benefits of working out apply to partner workouts, but working out with someone else comes with a few unique perks.
+All of the usual benefits of working out apply to partner workout, but working out with someone else comes with a few perks.

 Accountability: It’s too easy to let yourself down, but when you’ve committed to working out with a partner, you’re much less likely to bail.